NOC-OI/python-for-future-oceanographers/episodes/02-numpy.md

 What values do columns 1, 2 and 3 represent?

-Now load the data using NumPy and write some Python code to find out temperature of data in the last row.
+Now load the data using NumPy and write some Python code to read from the data.
+What is the temperature on the last row of the data?

 :::::::::::::::  solution